jonaddams/sign/memory.md

 - API endpoint requirements are identified and being implemented
 - Implementation schedule is being followed according to plan

+## Current Status Update (April 24, 2025)

+- Project plan is fully documented
+- Component structure for the documents route has been designed and implementation is nearly complete
+- Mobile-responsive layouts have been implemented across the application
+- Document viewer now properly functions on both desktop and mobile
+- Field Placement component fully supports mobile view with optimized layout
+- Templates page has been improved with a responsive card-based mobile layout
+- Step 3 (Field Placement) implementation is now feature-complete with mobile support
+- UI for field placement across different viewport sizes has been optimized
+- Authentication routes have been streamlined
+- Implementation schedule continues to be on track

 ## Nutrient.io SDK Integration

 ### Key Features